Chapter 15 : The Art in Dark Arts

 It would all be over soon.

 He never thought he would be sad about leaving Hogwarts.
 He was supposed to be uncaring and indifferent.
-But if he were honest about it, he would have to admit that he loved the place.
+But if he was honest, he would have to admit that he loved the place.

 Even with the noise of the people surrounding him, he studied the Slytherin common room to engrave it into his mind.
 The green glow of the Black Lake above them, the massive fireplace, every ornate carving of the arches and the columns, and the chandeliers hanging above them.